Naked man spotted running around Browns Bay yelling 'I'm free'

 They also saw him coming in and out of bushes.

-At one point Scott took a photo of the naked man.
+At one point the resident took a photo of the naked man.
 The runner noticed and began moving towards them so they drove away.

-Scott called police 30 minutes later and officers took the runner away.
+The onlooker called police 30 minutes later and officers took the runner away.

 Police confirmed to the Herald that a man had been spoken to.

-Scott was not impressed with the naked runner's behaviour.
+The resident was not impressed with the naked runner's behaviour.

 "There were a lot of families out last night, a lot of kids would have got a bit of a fright," he said.